Scrimshaw History, Family Crest & Coats of Arms

 Scrimshaw Spelling Variations

 Spelling variations of this family name include: Scrimgeor, Scrimshaw, Scrimshawe, Scrimshire, Scrimsger, Scrymgeour, Scrymgeor, Scrimger and many more.

 Early Notables of the Scrimshaw family (pre 1700)

-who was Master of Work for royal buildings for James V and...
-Another 38 words (3 lines of text) are included under the topic Early Scrimshaw Notables in all our PDF Extended History products and printed products wherever possible.
+Another 116 words (8 lines of text) are included under the topic Early Scrimshaw Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

 Scrimshaw Settlers in United States in the 19th Century